 Translational Research, which is further subdivided into two areas.
 One is the process of applying discoveries generated during research in the laboratory, and in preclinical studies, to the development of trials and studies in humans.
 The second area of translation concerns research aimed at enhancing the adoption of best practices in the community.
 Cost-effectiveness of prevention and treatment strategies is also an important part of translational science.
 (Source: http://grants.nih.gov/grants/glossary.htm)

 TL1 scholars will receive training in both clinical and translational research.
 Medical students will be eligible to earn an accelerated Master of Science degree in Public Health Sciences (MS PHS).
-Doctoral students will be eligible to earn a Graduate Certificate in Clinical and Translational Research from the Department of Public Health Sciences.
-Furthermore, a dual-title graduate degree in Clinical and Translational Research is being developed in conjunction with the following programs:
+Doctoral students will be eligible to earn a dual-title graduate degree in Clinical and Translational Sciences.

 The training program emphasizes the following: